The History of ADHD

 Strengths of ADHD

 Despite its challenges, ADHD is also associated with unique strengths.
-Individuals with ADHD often excel in creativity, divergent thinking, and high-intensity focus when engaged in areas of personal interest (Hinshaw & Ellison, 2016).
+Individuals with ADHD often excel in creativity, divergent thinking, and high-intensity focus.

 Treatment and Support